AndyDentFree/im-plausibilities/imUrlDataAppSUI/README.md

 # imUrlDataAppSUI
 See the overall rationale in the [readme in the parent folder](../README.md).

-Same as imUrlDataApp but re-implemented in SwiftUI
+Same as imUrlDataApp but re-implemented in SwiftUI - very early, partial attempt.